Written by Bryant Wright, Founder, RFTH

 Flowers, bridesmaids, the white dress… we’ve all seen a wedding ceremony.

-Yet never, not one single time, have I performed a wedding where the couple fell in love during the ceremony.
-I never performed a wedding where the couple decided – at the ceremony – to commit their lives to one another.
+Yet never, not one single time, have I performed a wedding in which the couple fell in love during the ceremony.
+I have never performed a wedding in which the couple decided—at the ceremony—to commit their lives to one another.
 The decision was already made.

 In the same way, baptism is a public expression before God and man of what has already happened in one’s heart and life.